WestGrid/ubcSummerSchool2018/1-program.md

 **Jamie:**
 * Martin Krzywinski has to decide until the end of March
-* ECOSCOPE "most likely confirmed" as of Mar-20 (the instructor should fly back into Vancouver on Tuesday)
+* Apr-06 ECOSCOPE confirmed date/time; Jamie asked for syllabus details by the end of the next week (Apr-13)
-* Feb-07 CC bioinformatics meeting: volunteers to teach Galaxy/GenAP?
+* CC bioinformatics team: volunteers to teach Galaxy/GenAP?

 **Roman:**
 * Apr-03 Gino DiLabio: interested, but mostly likely will travel, will let us know in a couple of days